 Separate Fees from Time

 Confidently answer the question with an invitation for a consult to talk further.
-Then take the time to clarify their needs, decide whether you want to work with this person.
+During the initial consult, take the time to clarify her needs.
+Next, decide whether you want to work with this person.
 If so, then discuss the various packages you offer

 Choose to separate your fees from time.
 Value based pricing is a paradigm shift where you no longer compete on price.
-Instead you confidently emphasize your expertise and the value they receive.
+Instead you confidently emphasize your expertise and the value your client receives.